 The most mature OpenCTI MCP integration.
 21 tools covering reports, STIX object search, user management, system operations, file handling, and reference data — essentially a comprehensive interface to an OpenCTI instance.

 GraphQL query support lets advanced analysts write precise queries.
 Customizable result limits prevent context window overflow on large datasets.
-Three alternative OpenCTI MCP servers exist: jhuntinfosec/mcp-opencti (26+ tools, Python, more search-focused), ckane/pycti-mcp (15 stars, 4 focused lookup tools, 69 commits — the most actively maintained), and a few others at earlier stages.
+Three alternative OpenCTI MCP servers exist: jhuntinfosec/mcp-opencti (26+ tools, Python, more search-focused with sector analysis, TTP mapping, temporal queries, and relationship traversal), ckane/pycti-mcp (15 stars, 4 focused lookup tools, 69 commits — the most actively maintained), and a few others at earlier stages.

 MISP MCP Server